 A landlord can keep your deposit money for unpaid rent or other fees that you agreed to.
 For example, replacing lost keys.

 A landlord can keep your deposit money for rent, if you moved out without giving proper written notice.
-But if you move out without giving proper notice the landlord can take the rent you didn’t pay from the deposit, even for time after you moved.
+If you move out without giving proper notice the landlord can take the rent you didn’t pay from the deposit, even for time after you moved.
 See our fact sheet Notices to Vacate and Ending a Lease.

 Your landlord can only keep the amount that these things cost, not all of the deposit if there is some left over.
 For example, if you move early but the landlord collects rent from a new tenant for the next month, the landlord can’t take rent for the same month out of your deposit.